 Generally the posts/joists/bearers simply sit in the TuffBlock without requiring fixing to the product.
-It is very easy, however to fix the block to the timber with a simple batten screw if required.
+It is very easy, however to fix the block to the timber if required.
 As for the post staying upright, this is a function of the deck build itself.
 Your structure should be adequately designed and reinforced to ensure the posts are structurally sound and cross-braced.

 Contact your local council to confirm requirements regulations and permitted sizes vary by region.
 If in a bushfire prone area you may need to factor in specific requirements to meet regulations.

 For more information about building a deck in your region including which project do not require approval, contact the Australian Building Codes Board.

 BuildTuff strongly suggests you make your own enquiries through appropriate bodies and professionals before any work is carried out.

 Some questions you may need to address are:

 - Is the site going to need protection from wood boring insects?

 - Has the deck got potential for water pooling or constant exposure to water?

 - Is there a need to install drainage due to potential soil erosion?

 - Are there any trees growing near the project whose roots could upset foundations or branches create a hazard?